-\point{B) ISP side filtering} Similar to current web filters of ISPs~\cite{webfilters} for filtering websites with hate speech, violence, pornography, phishing, malware, \etc, an alternative design of \toolname is to be deployed as a service provided by their last mile ISP, as shown in Figure~\ref{fig:design2}.
+\point{B) ISP-side filtering} Similar to current web filters of ISPs~\cite{webfilters} for filtering websites with hate speech, violence, pornography, phishing, malware, \etc, an alternative design of \toolname is to be deployed as a service provided by their last mile ISP, as shown in Fig.~\ref{fig:design2}.
 In this case, the ISP is responsible not only for maintaining the cloud service that generates the periodic filterlist, but also for the automatic enforcement of such a list on the network traffic of its users, at real-time.
 This way, the ISP (who already has access to the browsing history of the user) can monitor and automatically block access (\eg as in the case of phishing/terrorist sites, \etc) or redirect the user's browser to a page that warns them about the flagged-as-fake news site they are about to browse.
 The users then can choose to continue with their visit, or to move away from the site.
-Crucially, the \toolname ISP side approach works on HTTPS traffic, since the approach only takes into account the top-level domain visited by the user, and not the exact URL and the article content.
-Overall, this deployment scenario allows \toolname to: \begin{itemize}[itemsep=0pt,topsep=0pt,leftmargin=0.3cm] \item be immediately applicable as it is deployed centrally by the ISP, and requires zero effort from the users, removing the necessity to download, install and keep up-to-date a user browser extension. \item protect more users at once.
-Similar to the case of phishing and malware sites, ISP side blocking may be critical for protecting (unaware) customers and their infrastructure or well-being from harmful content. \end{itemize}
+Crucially, the \toolname ISP-side approach works on HTTPS traffic, since the approach only takes into account the top-level domain visited by the user, and not the exact URL and the article content.
+Overall, this deployment scenario allows \toolname to: \begin{itemize} \item be immediately applicable as it is deployed centrally by the ISP, and requires zero effort from the users, removing the necessity to download, install and keep up-to-date a user browser extension. \item protect more users at once.
+Similar to the case of phishing and malware sites, ISP-side blocking may be critical for protecting (unaware) customers and their infrastructure or well-being from harmful content. \end{itemize}